 The connection between coffee and cycling is rooted in a long-time tradition of combining these two hobbies.
-It is not a big secret that cyclists love great coffee, and the opportunity to stop for a cup of great espresso during training is an essential part of it.
-The idea comes from abroad, specifically in France, where this concept of cafes is very popular and up to date (connexionfrance.com, 2018).
-This company aims to provide a professional cafe service associated with the sale of cycling merchandise.
+It is not a big secret that cyclists love great coffee, and the opportunity to stop for a cup of good espresso during training is an essential part of it.
+The idea comes from abroad, specifically Belgium, where this concept of cafes is very popular and up to date.
+This company aims to provide a professional cafe service associated with no fewer quality bicycles service and products offered.
 A description of all products and services offered will be defined later in this section.
+The name of the company "Domestikárna" is based on the well-known and common cycling term "domestique".
+In cycling, this term refers to a team rider who has to take care of the star of the team attacking the overall victory in the race.
+During the race, he provides this rider with liquids and snacks.